 3. Pea plant produces many offspring within a year.

 4. Pea plant can be easily raised and handled conveniently.

-5. Pea plants reproduces by self pollination.
+5. Pea plants reproduce by self-pollination.

-6. Pea plant can easily be cross-pollinated to produce hybrids, Mendel performed emasculation i.e. remove the immature anther before they start shedding pollen and spray the pollen taken from stigma of another plant.
+6. Pea plant can easily be cross-pollinated to produce hybrids, Mendel performed emasculation i.e. remove the immature anther before they start shedding pollen and spray the pollen taken from the stigma of another plant.

 7. It grows to maturity in a single season.